 There is universal confusion about the difference between the word “certified” and the word “qualified”.
-When you sign up for a 40-hour medical interpreter training course, think of it as an entry level credential for interpreters.
+When you sign up for a 40-hour medical interpreter training course, think of it as an entry-level credential for interpreters.
 Graduating from a 40-hour training course will qualify you to work professionally as a medical interpreter.
 If you want to be “certified”, you will need to take national exams.
 Those exams are administered by either CCHI or NBCMI.
 The first step toward working as an interpreter AND earning national certification status is taking a 40 (or 60) hour course.

-So, if you see a company advertise their 40 or 60 hour course as a program that will certify you, that is incorrect.
+So, if you see a company advertise their 40 or 60-hour course as a program that will certify you, that is incorrect.
 Those programs will qualify you to interpret professionally, but not grant you national certification status.

 2) It’s not just a website

-These days, everything we do is online, and it’s likely that you did most of your preliminary interpreter education research from a simple google search.
-It may sound a bit odd, but the look, feel, and structure of a website is a big indicator of course quality.
+These days, everything we do is online, and it’s likely that you did most of your preliminary interpreter education research from a simple Google search.
+It may sound a bit odd, but the look, feel, and structure of a website are a big indicator of course quality.
 Things you should look out for are: Clear pricing information, updated dates and announcements, and overall clarity.
 In a nutshell: When it comes to an interpreter training course, you actually do want to judge a book by its cover.

 3) Legit exams = Legit jobs

 When you’re shopping around, it’s crucial to understand how you will be tested.
-Make sure you choose a program that has not only a written final exam, but also an oral evaluation.
+Make sure you choose a program that has not only a written final exam but also an oral evaluation.
 It’s also important to ask how the evaluations were developed, by whom, and how to know that your scores are legitimate.
 When it comes to finding work as an interpreter, you can bet that your future employer will care about validity.
 Steer clear of any program that does not have a legitimate set of final evaluations.
 The price might be cheap, but you’ll pay later.

 4) Learn how you learn

 Ever wondered why you can more easily recall the spelling of a complex word if you write it down while learning it?
 Have you recently tried to remember your computer password, and had to “air type” the motion with your fingers so that you could recall the numbers and letters?
-These are examples of learning styles, and the main four categories are: Visual, auditory, reading/writing and kinesthetic.
+These are examples of learning styles, and the main four categories are: Visual, auditory, reading/writing, and kinesthetic.

 Recognizing your learning style is important when you shop for an online course.
 At ALTA Language Services, we incorporate multiple layers of learning styles in our lessons.
 For example, one lesson might prompt you to play a game to memorize new terminology, then apply that terminology with verbal practice.

-5) Get clear on format
+5) Get clear on the format

 “Online” is a vague term.
 When you’re shopping around, get clear on exactly what “online” means.
 Are the lessons on demand?
 And if so, what exactly do they look like?
 Is there actual interaction with your screen, or is there only audio?
 Do you have to do your lessons on certain dates and at specific times, or is self-paced, on your own time?
 For example, ALTA’s course is self-paced, but we have live (optional) video chat sessions with a trainer twice a week.
 We merge both online and live components and it’s at your own pace.